I-GUIDE/data-catalog-archive/schema/core.md

 ### Temporal Coverage

-[Schema:temporalCoverage](https://schema.org/temporalCoverage) is a property of the `CreativeWork` class that is used to define a period of time in which the catalog record applies to.
+[Schema:temporalCoverage](https://schema.org/temporalCoverage) is a property of the `CreativeWork` class that defines the period to which the catalog record applies.
 This should be expressed using the [Schema:DateTime](https://schema.org/DateTime) subtype.

 ``` json